 There is considerable attrition as child sex offences proceed from the initial report to charge.
-Police published outcome data (for both contact and indecent imagery related offences) for the year ending March 2016 is presented in Table 3.
-This indicates that around a quarter (24%) of recorded CSA offences resulted in a charge or summons; an offender was cautioned or a community resolution was reached in a further 3% of cases.
-Evidential difficulties were the main barrier to a successful outcome: 60% of cases were discontinued, even where a suspect was identified (26%), in a further 21% the victim (and presumably in some cases their parents) did not support a prosecution, and in 13% the suspect was not identified.
+Police published outcome data (for both contact and indecent imagery related offences) for the year ending March 2017 is presented in Table 3.
+This indicates that around a fifth (18%) of recorded CSA offences resulted in a charge or summons; an offender was cautioned or a community resolution was reached in a further 3% of cases.
+Evidential difficulties were the main barrier to a successful outcome: 58% of cases were discontinued, even where a suspect was identified (46%), including cases where the victim (and presumably in some cases their parents) did not support investigation (21%).
+Investigation or prosecution was not deemed to be in the public interest in 14% of the cases.